sakloui/jorban-martysmods.github.io/docs/shader-repositories/immerse-pro/immerse-pro-regrade.md

 ## Color Balance

 Color balance changes the color Brightness and saturation of the image's lighting.
 They are split in Dark, Hightlights and Midtones.

 ---

 ## Special Transforms

 Special transforms are more artistic changes for the image.
 There are 2 options here skipping the bypass one, which is "Bleach Bypass (Gamma Corrected)," which bleaches taking Gamma into consideration, and "Gamma on Luma - Chroma," which changes the gamma level on the colors and luminosity.

 ---

 ## Vignette and Utility

 Vignette applies a camera vignette effect, which darkens the image around.
 It doesn't depend on any of the layer slots since its always applied over all of them, but the difference between this and others is the fact it is deeply integrated into ReGrade, so it takes all the color and image changes into account when applying it.

-The parameters for the Vignette are:

 * **Mechanical Vignette: Radius** changes the Vignette radius on the image.